 Things to do in and around OCALA

 Once a historic park, Silver Springs has been turned back to the State.
 The famous glass bottom boats still take guests out over the springs ( extra fee).
 And now you can rent a kayak or canoe and explore the area yourself.
-Concerts and summer movies.
+Very neat when you find yourself paddling with monkeys!
+This state park also offers hiking, biking, camping, concerts, and summer movies.

 Right around the corner from Silver Springs, is the Silver River entrance.
 Once a separate entity, this park is now considered part of the Silver Springs State Park.
 Hiking trails, trails to the river, canoe launch, cracker village (weekends only), campground & cabins for rent.

-This vast wilderness area north of Ocala (HWY 40) encompasses many swimming hole, springs, campgrounds and more, like:
+This vast wilderness area north of Ocala in the Ocala National Forest encompasses many swimming hole, springs, campgrounds and more, like:

 - Alexander Springs- camping, swimming